 - Sanity tests are performed on those programs which have been already removed from the testing process.

-- Alike, Smoke testing, if any of the programs fail the sanity tests, these programs are sent back to the developer so that they can fix the build.
+- Like Smoke testing, if any of the programs fail the sanity tests, these programs are sent back to the developer to fix the build.

 Smoke Testing vs Sanity Testing Comparison Table